A gallbladder infection, also known as cholecystitis, is inflammation of the gallbladder.

 – Dr Ganesh Ramalingam

 Most people can go about their lives normally without even realising they have a gallbladder disease, which in this case, was one relating to gallstones.
 In 2015, a 70-year-old man removed a gallstone the size of a melon.
-The condition went unnoticed for decades before it finally detected and removed.
+The condition went unnoticed for decades before it was finally detected and removed.
 By the time of removal, it weighed 1.2kg and was 14cm wide, making it one of the largest gallstones to be removed from a person.

-What Is a Gallbladder Infection?
+What Is A Gallbladder Infection?

 A gallbladder infection, also known as cholecystitis, is inflammation of the gallbladder.
 This usually occurs when a gallstone blocks the cystic duct, resulting in a bile buildup.
 This causes inflammation.
 Other causes of the gallbladder may include excessive alcohol use, infections or even tumours that cause bile buildup.